smart-data-lake/getting-started/presentation/lecture_notes.md

 and
 [Corresponding Config File](https://github.com/smart-data-lake/smart-data-lake/blob/develop-spark3/sdl-core/src/test/resources/configScalaClassSparkDsNto1Transformer/usingDataObjectIdWithPartitionAutoSelect.conf)

-If time, create one example for course, else use this one.

 ## Partitions
 First have a look at
 > ll data/btl-distances

-We see all data stored in two subdirectories, one for each partition
+We see all data stored in two subdirectories named with the partition name and value.

-Task: use partition `LSZB` for Action compute-distances
+Task: recompute *compute-distances* only with/for partition `LSZB`
 Hint: use CLI help

 > <details><summary>Solution: Click to expand!</summary>
 > to specify a partion, the CLI option `--partition-value` need to be used.
 Here we need --partition-values estdepartureairport=LSZB
 > Execute